AxelNathanson/pytorch-Variational-Autoencoder/README.md

 # Beta-VAE implemented in Pytorch

-In this repo, I have implemented two VAE:s inspired by the β-VAE [[1]](#1).
+In this repo, I have implemented two VAE:s inspired by the Beta-VAE [[1]](#1).
 One has a Fully Connected Encoder/decoder architecture and the other CNN.
 The networks have been trained on the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

+The Beta-parameter in the title is an added weight to the Kullback Leibler divergence term of the loss-function.
+The KL-term of the loss increases the more our latent space representation of the data diverges from a Standard multivariate normal distribution.
+In this project, and for this dataset, I have observed that a lower Beta-term has added more flexibility, leading to more separation in the dataset and a better recreation of the images.
+However, it is worth noting that I am also using a KL-penalty term, based on the size of the dataset to increase stability during training, so the KL-term is being scaled down always during training.

-I have experimented with what kind of loss to use: MSE (used in the paper) and binary cross-entropy.
-Since the images are in black and white, binary cross-entropy has so far shown more promising results in separating the different classes with the fc-network, however, no conclusions can be presented at this stage.
+I have experimented with both: MSE-loss (used in the paper) and binary cross-entropy.
+Since the images are in black and white, binary cross-entropy has shown more promising results in separating the different classes.

 ### TODO
-- [ ] Optimize hyper-parameters for both networks.
+- [x] Optimize hyper-parameters for CNN networks.
-- [ ] Quantify comparisons between binary cross entropy loss vs mse for this specific dataset.
+- [ ] Optimize hyper-parameters for CNN networks.
 - [ ] Documentation.

 ## Fully connected encoder/decoder network
 A model made out of fully connected networks has no problem learning a general representation of each label.
-However, so far it doesn't generalize very well, and rather than recreating the exact instance of a shoe, for example, it recreates a general representation.
-See the show in the lower-left corner, for example, it recreates a shoe but not in the right direction.
+However, I does not recreate details well.
+In general, it recreates each image as a standard representation of the pice of clothing rather than exact recreations.
+Bellow is a example generated with the Beta=0.1, where the right side are the real images, and the left the reconstructions.

 ![Alt text](/img/fc_reconstruction.png?raw=true "FC-VAE reconstruction")